pact-foundation/docs.pact.io/website/blog/2023-10-31-pact-open-source-update-oct-2023.md

 Nathan shows us Pact through a wider lense at GoCity, as he shows us how they reached Pact Nirvana.
 It's a great read and motivating if you are on your own Pact journey yourself.

 Check it out [here](https://medium.com/go-city/how-we-reached-pact-nirvana-diamond-level-5d55e5c388d0)

+## Community Corner - Jo Laing

+If you have tuned in you the Pactober events, you'll probably be bored of my voice, so how about hearing from the lovely Jo Laing, your Pact community manager.

+**Hello Jo, without further ado, you’ve been getting to know the Pact community this year, how’s it all been going?**

+> I can’t deny on being a little apprehensive having come from managing the Cucumber community group where I am super comfortable and familiar, so it was a relief when I realised this community was actually a very similar space and I even recognised some of the member names from the Cucumber community which has helped me join some dots between Cucumber/BDD and Pact/Contract Testing (win, win).
+Having the support of the amazing team at Pact has been a big bonus too.
+I’ve also had to face my fear of GitHub and am happy to say it’s honestly not as bad as I thought 😉

+**Can you tell us anything about what’s coming up for the Pact community?**

+> We’ve started hosting a weekly maintainers community meeting (Check out the open agenda [here](https://docs.google.com/document/d/1v_QWyYEl7rxR5hV0EQAcTFjBbiq5_uzn7_WMMYILRac/edit)) which a few maintainers attend.
+I’d love to see more attendee’s at those meetings and foster those relationships to build a healthy core maintainer group.
+>
+> GitHub triage is the next big focus for the group.
+Pact has many repositories so we need to do some housekeeping and get a process in place for managing those.
+>
+> Looking forward to 2024, there will also be a focus on improving and sharing the educational material we have around Pact and contract testing to help guide people who are interested/starting out.
+>
+> I’d also love to host more Fireside Chat type sessions too, as the session we held at Pactober was just getting juicy when we had to call time.
+Reach out to me if this appeals to you.

+**We worked together to deliver the Pactober event this month 🙌 what were your highlights from the event?**

+> Oh so many!
+Jamming with you on the organisation of the event was fun!
+I really enjoyed the freedom we had to manage the whole event end to end.
+Meeting the speakers was awesome too, what a lovely bunch of people.
+I’d like to give a big thanks and shout out to everyone from the community involved who helped deliver the event.

+> I’m excited to see what we can all collaborate on in the future.

+**Your role changed this year to Open Source Community Manager at SmartBear and you now have three open source communities to shepherd – how is that shaping up?**

+> Yes, I’ve been set quite a challenge here!
+Alongside the Cucumber and Pact open source communities, I’ve also been tasked with trying to establish a new community group for another of SmartBear's open source tools, Swagger.
+Now the Pactober event is mostly wrapped up, I have more time to focus on the planning and setting up of whatever works for this group - so lots of outreach, asking, listening and experimenting with our Swagger users in order to shape up the right community setting.
+> _So much to do!_

+So much to do indeed Jo, thank you for taking the time to share with the readers!
+Couldn't have done this event without you, and looking forward to helping share some of the support, in your journey with the Swagger community and beyond.

 ## Community Events